 For teens who may need a boost during this time, Rosecrance champions hope through holistic residential programming that introduces them to enjoyable summer activities that encourage personal growth and build healthy relationships.

 These activities teach teens valuable life lessons and strengthen coping skills in a supportive setting.
 Through the guidance of our expert staff, teens reconnect with themselves and may find a new hobby or two.
 Most importantly, they rediscover hope and set a new path for their lives.

 If you know a teen who could benefit from a caring environment like this, please call us at 888.928.5278.
 Rosecrance’s team of expert staff is ready to serve adolescents and their families.

 In addition, Rosecrance staff offer these suggestions for families:

 - Establish a schedule for teens.
 It may include chores, a job, volunteer work, summer school, park district programs or other healthy activities.

 - Help youth be intentional about leisure time.
 Physical activity, time outdoors, mindfulness activities, reading books for fun, and investing in other hobbies are excellent stress relievers.

 - Insist on daily conversations, even if that means staying up late until your children come home.
-Take this opportunity to have open, honest conversations about life stress and give teens a safe space to share their feelings.

 - Watch for any behavior change, mood swings, altered sleep or eating patterns, or self-harm.